 federal budget eliminated the education and textbook credits for 2017 and

 textbook credits for all provinces (except Alberta) and territories have

 legislative provisions that are dependent on the federal credits, so in order

 for these credits to be retained, legislative changes would have to be

 made.
 For these credits to be eliminated in Alberta, legislative changes

 would have to be made.
 The Alberta government has said "Should the education tax credit be changed or eliminated federally, Alberta will assess the implications for its own education tax credit at that time."

-It seems logical that they would also eliminate the credit.
-(8) The NL
+It seems logical that they would also eliminate the credit, so we have shown it

 2016 Budget increased tax rates, with 8.7% being the lowest tax rate

 2016 Budget indicated that the basic personal amount would be indexed for